Casa Tortuga is a luxurious two-story five bedroom villa on the beach in San Pedro, Ambergris Caye, Belize.

 She will have regular or virgin piña coladas and appetizers for your arrival at the villa.

-For your Arrival Dinner, she usually makes a typical gourmet Belizean meal from the island's fresh produce and the catch of the day.
+For your Arrival Dinner, Maria usually makes a delicious gourmet Belizean meal.

 You may choose to bring gourmet coffee with you.
 There is a $400 deposit for the initial groceries for the first few meals.